elementsinteractive/twyn/README.md

 Currently it supports these dependency file formats.
 - `requirements.txt`
 - `poetry.lock`

+### Check dependencies introduced through the CLI
+You can also check a dependency by entering it through the command line:

+    twyn run --dependency <dependency>

+It does accept multiple dependencies at a time:

+    twyn run --dependency <dependency> --dependency <another_dependency>

+When this option is selected, no dependency file is checked.

 ### Selector method
 You can choose between different operational modes: